BlueHowl/DiscordBot/README.md

   • `/next-birthdays` - Check for birthdays in the next 7 days

+  • `/workshops` - Check for workshops on the next days

 ## Customizations

 You can modify the following parameters in the bot: